What Is ISO 50001 for Energy Management?

 The founding concept of ISO 50001 is that continual improvement is possible.
 Ongoing improvement is promoted through the same process model from ISO 9001 and ISO 14001, called the PDCA approach.

 - P – Plan: Calculate and review energy consumption.
-Set the goals for results of the system and processes.
+Set the goals for the results of the system and processes.

 - D – Do: Define and implement action plans for the targeted activities.